monero-project/monero/src/blockchain_utilities/README.md

 This is also the default compile setting on the master branch.

-By default, the exporter will use the original in-memory database (blockchain.bin) as its source.
+The exporter will use the LMDB database as its source.
-This default is to make migrating to an LMDB database easy, without having to recompile anything.
-To change the source, adjust `SOURCE_DB` in `src/blockchain_utilities/bootstrap_file.h` according to the comments.
+If you are still using an old style in-memory database (blockchain.bin), you will have to either resync from scratch, or use an older version of the tools to export it and import it.

 ## Usage: